 New Relic

-• Pricing is based on two things:
+• Pricing is based on:

 • Amount of data ingested

-• User Seats
+• User seats

-• Post 100GB, you need to pay $0.3/GB or $0.5/GB ingested based on your plan.
+• Post 100GB, you need to pay 0.3/GB or 0.5/GB ingested based on your plan.

 • Complex SKU-based pricing.
-Each product(like APM, logs, infra) is priced differently, and it’s very hard to predict your actual usage.
+Each product (like APM, logs, infra) is priced differently, making it hard to predict actual usage costs.

 OpenTelemetry Support: Not Great in Both Datadog & New Relic